Entropic convergence and the linearized limit for the Boltzmann equation with external force: The linearized limit with external force

-For removing the normalization and linearizing the collision integrand in the limit, the technical estimates needed again derive from the entropy inequality and bound (\ref{eb2}).
-In contrast with the previous propositions which depend mainly on basic properties of convexity, the estimates in the following proposition rely heavily on the specific form of the entropy functional (\ref{enfunc}).
-This proposition is contained within Corollary 3.2 and Proposition 3.3 in \cite{BGL}.
+For removing the normalization as well as linearizing the collision integrand in the limit, the required technical estimations are obtained from the entropy inequality and bound \eqref{eb2}.
+While the earlier propositions depend mostly on fundamental properties of convexity, the estimations in the following proposition rely mainly on the particular form of the relative entropy $H$ \eqref{enfunc}.
+This proposition is contained within Corollary 3.2 and Proposition 3.3 in \cite{BGL} and is a reformulation of Proposition 3 (\textit{the bounds of nonlinear terms lemma}) from \cite{Levermore}.